Connect with others who understand.

 “OMG — I just found the best way to make my family aware,” said one DiabetesTeam member of their social media use.
 “I made a post on my Facebook account — everyone in my family knows I am diabetic, they also know I have other diseases with no cure.”

 To ensure your messages on social media reach as many people as possible, consider using an appropriate diabetes-related hashtag, like #Diabetes, #DiabetesAwareness, or #DiabetesAwarenessMonth.
-This way, your posts will be seen by more people who have the same interests, and they’re more likely to share and comment.
+That way, your posts will be seen by more people who have the same interests, and they’re more likely to share and comment.

 Participate in Awareness Activities

 Another way to raise awareness about diabetes is to participate in an activity dedicated to the cause.
-You can walk or run for diabetes, play bingo, host a silent auction or fundraiser, or even create a unique event that works for your interests.
-You can help other people understand more about diabetes while having fun and raising money for the cause.
+You can walk or run for diabetes, play bingo, host a silent auction or fundraiser, or come up with a unique event that matches your interests.

-If you are able to, you can also donate to the American Diabetes Association to support diabetes research and advocacy.
+You can help other people understand more about diabetes while having fun and fundraising for the cause.
+If you’re able, you can also donate to the American Diabetes Association to support diabetes research and advocacy.

 Connect With Others Who Understand

-On DiabetesTeam, more than 115,000 people living with diabetes come together to ask questions, give advice, and share their stories with others who understand life with the condition.
+On DiabetesTeam, more than 159,000 people living with diabetes come together to ask questions, give advice, and share their stories with others who understand life with the condition.

+Do you have any plans to get involved during type 2 diabetes awareness month?
 Share your diabetes journey in the comments below, or start a conversation by posting on your Activities page.

 A DiabetesTeam Member